 a) Mitochondrial outer membrane

-Mitochondrial outer and inner membranes are closer to each other at a particular region called contact site or contact zones.
+Mitochondrial outer and inner membranes are closer to each other at a particular region called the contact site or contact zones.

 The outer membrane is permeable to several metabolites, molecules, and a few ions.
-However, these molecules can enter only if they are less than 5 kDa mass.
+However, these molecules can enter only if they are less than 5 kDa in mass.

-Prions are trimeric channels found in the mitochondrial outer membrane and involved in the permeability of molecules and ions.
+Prions are trimeric channels found in the mitochondrial outer membrane and are involved in the permeability of molecules and ions.